-Durham Market Place, the focal point of the city has medieval origins but the present Market Square is largely of Victorian origin .
+Durham Market Place, the focal point of the city has medieval origins but the present Market Place or market square largely consists of buildings of Victorian origin .
 The most imposing features of the market place are the Town Hall and Guildhall, the city church of St Nicholas and the statues of Neptune and the 3rd Marquess of Londonderry.

-Today the only vestige of Durham as a potential sea port is the statue of good old King Neptune who has only recently returned to his Market place site .
-In 1923 the pant on which Neptune stood had been demolished and he was removed to Wharton Park where the poor chap was left somewhat neglected for many years until his return to the Market Place in 1991, sixty eight years later.
+Today the only vestige of Durham as a potential sea port is the statue of Neptune who returned to his Market place home in the 1990s.
+In 1923 the pant on which Neptune stood had been demolished and he was removed to Durham’s Wharton Park where he was left neglected for many years until his restoration and return to the Market Place in 1991, sixty eight years later.

 A man on a horse